deyvahn/deyvahn.github.io/portfolio/positional-light-shader/index.md

 <a class="image-link" href="/assets/graphics/lights-viewport.PNG" target="_blank">![](/assets/graphics/lights-viewport.PNG)</a>

-Each got their own version of the shader with different color values.
+Each got their own version of the shader with different values in each input.
 The `light_intensity` value was then animated to give the scene its life.
 An `aiAtmosphere` was used so that the scene would have volumetric lighting.

 <a class="image-link" href="/assets/graphics/lights-shaders.PNG" target="_blank">![](/assets/graphics/lights-shaders.PNG)</a>